-Individual may have demonstrated relative stability in his/her functioning in the previous six months where there have been documented attempts to lessen mental health supports, but the individual has a documented history of relapse and deterioration in the absence of mental health supports as evidenced by the following:
+The individual and family may have demonstrated relative stability in their functioning in the previous six months where there have been documented attempts to lessen mental health supports, but they have a documented history of deterioration in the absence of mental health supports as evidenced by the following:

-- The individual continues to obtain services from multiple providers/agencies, which may include medical, psychiatric, social, educational or vocational, and the individual's condition is such that coordination of care and active involvement of Health Link services is essential for a positive treatment outcome. - The individual has multiple complicating factors (i.e., medical, social, vocational and/or financial) which require ongoing assistance in order to avoid deterioration and assist the individual in maintaining community tenure. - The individual continues to be in need of additional services but has struggled to access or maintain those services (i.e., individual continues to demonstrate a lack of social and personal resources needed for recovery). - Monitoring activities provided by Health Link services are necessary to ensure that the ongoing needs of the consumer are met in accordance with the established care plan.
+- The individual and family continue to obtain services from multiple providers/agencies, which may include medical, psychiatric, social, educational or vocational, and their condition is such that coordination of care and active involvement of Health Link services is essential for a positive treatment outcome. - The individual has multiple complicating factors (i.e., medical, social, educational and/or financial) which require ongoing assistance in order to avoid deterioration and assist the individual in maintaining community tenure. - The individual and family continue to be in need of additional services but have struggled to access or maintain those services. - Monitoring activities provided by Health Link services are necessary to ensure that the ongoing needs of the individual are met in accordance with the established care plan.